 Programmatic guaranteed is a type of programmatic direct.
 Both terms often used interchangeably.

 How Programmatic Guaranteed Evolved In Programmatic Ad Industry?

 Programmatic guaranteed came into the ad industry in 2015 making it a fairly new programmatic method.

-During initial days of programmatic deal, RTB (Real-time bidding) was a revolutionary method to sell and purchase the digital inventory.
-And it is still being practised.
+During the initial days of programmatic deal, RTB (Real-time bidding) was a revolutionary method to sell and purchase the digital inventory.
+And it is still being practiced.
 However, it never guaranteed impressions or a fixed price.

 Then we got private auctions as the next step.
 In this method, only the invited advertisers or agencies were able to bid on the publisher’s inventory.
 This process included bidding and was fairly secure.
-However publishers were still unable to monetize their premium inventory at a desired price.
+However, publishers were still unable to monetize their premium inventory at the desired price.